Shrimp and Asparagus Recipe with White Bean Puree

 Instructions

-- Beans: Place the beans, 1 Tb. lemon juice, 1/2 tsp.each salt and pepper, 1 clove of the minced garlic, an optional red pepper flakes in a medium saucepan.
+- Place the beans, 1 tablespoon lemon juice, 1/2 teaspoon each salt and pepper, 1 clove of the minced garlic, and optional red pepper flakes in a medium saucepan.
 Add 1/2 cup water and bring to a boil.
-Reduce heat and puree with a handheld immersion blender (if using a regular blender or food processor, return beans to pan after pureeing).
-Keep warm over lowest heat.

-- To serve: Place a quarter of the beans on each of four serving plates and divide the asparagus-shrimp mixture evenly.
-Pour the dressing over the top of each and serve immediately.
+- Place a quarter of the beans (about 1/2 cup) on each of four serving plates in a circle and divide the asparagus-shrimp mixture evenly over each.

 Notes